 There are many factors that come into play when considering what you should expect to pay for karate lessons in general.
 The key question to ask is what is the difference between real value and perceived value.
-For example, perceived value might be enrolling your child in a program taught by a very high ranking instructor who uses his extensive tournament successes as a reason you should train with him/her.
-However, real value may show up in the way that a martial arts school promotes positive experiences and authentic character growth in it’s students.
+For example, perceived value might be enrolling your child in a program taught by a very high ranking instructor who uses his extensive tournament successes as a reason why you should train with him/her.
+However, real value may show up in the way that a martial arts school promotes positive experiences and authentic character development in their students.

 Are the lessons for yourself, or a child?

 Some martial arts schools will price their programs differently for children and adults.
-If classes are shorter in the children’s programs, you may encounter a lower price point.
+For example, if classes are shorter in the children’s programs, you may encounter a lower price point.
 However, often times the energy and time investment in teaching children is higher, and this may serve to justify a higher price.
-Some dojo will have suplimental services attached to a program.
+Some dojo will have supplemental services attached to a program.
 For example, if a dojo has a weight room for adults, they may charge a higher fee for the adult program.
 Many martial arts schools will charge the same rate for both adults and children, and on top of that will offer family level discounts to make access to training more affordable and realistic for the whole family.

 What are the services offered?

 Not all services are created equal.
 The core services you can expect in a martial arts school will be access to regular group training classes.
-In addition, added services could include upgrade programs, sublimental curriculum, and rank evaluations for student progress.
+In addition, added services could include upgrade programs, submental curriculum, and rank evaluations for student progress.
 Some programs will offer unlimited training times and charge more, only for new students to find out that they can only realistically attend twice per week.
 Other services, usually for additional fees, could include tournaments, and seminars.